 In the first stage (purgation), the soul has left mortal sin behind and is now in a state of grace, on the path to holiness (remember that a soul in mortal sin is without sanctifying grace and therefore is not on the path at all).
 At the beginning of the first stage, the soul still experiences great temptation to slip back into mortal sin, as concern for self continues to crowd out God.
 The soul still desires to hang onto “control” and is troubled by fears and anxiety.
 I believe it was the late Fr.
 Benedict Groeschel who said that most Christians (again, assuming a state of grace) live and die in the purgative stage.

-In the second stage (illumination), the soul is no longer tempted to sin mortally, but still struggles to uproot habitual venial sin.
+In the second stage (illumination), the soul has for the most part overcome all habitual sin, mortal and venial, and when venial sin occurs it is never deliberate.
+The soul is aware of and on guard against even its imperfections.
 The need for control is replaced by a firm trust in God—fear and anxiety start to recede, with peace and joy taking their place.
 Prayer life changes from active to more passive (in the purgative stage, we do most of the active work of prayer; in the illuminative stage, God becomes more active, and we humbly receive).
 Many Christians glimpse or enter the illuminative stage, but then fall back to the first stage.